LargeAgentCollider/icaif_tutorial/webpage/02-differentiating-randomness.md

 \frac{\partial f(\theta)}{\partial \theta} =  \; ?
 $$

-If we think about the standard definition of derivative,
+Consider the standard definition of the derivative:

 $$
 \frac{\partial f(\theta)}{\partial \theta} =  \lim_{\epsilon \to 0} \frac{f(\theta+\epsilon) - f(\theta)}{\epsilon}.
 $$

-we can observe that this is not well defined since the difference $f(\theta+\epsilon) - f(\theta)$ will take random values and it is not clear how to treat this limit.
+We immediately observe that this is not well-defined determinstic quantity in our case since the difference $f(\theta+\epsilon) - f(\theta)$ takes on random values.
+This in turn means that the intepretation of the limit is unclear.

 However, in many cases, we are actually interested in the derivative of an **average** model realization, not just the derivative of a single run.
 In other words, we want to take gradients of the form